rickkas7/SerialBufferRK/README.md

 *Serial buffer for the Particle Photon, P1, and Electron to make dealing with receiving data, especially at higher data rates, more reliable by implementing a larger buffer.*

+NOTE: You should not use this library!
+In Device OS 3.3.1 you can use [acquireSerial1Buffer](https://docs.particle.io/reference/device-os/api/serial/acquireserial1buffer/#acquireserial1buffer-) to just change the size of the hardware buffer.
+This is more efficient and eliminates issues where the worker thread cannot empty the serial buffer fast enough, which can occur at high baud rates.

 [Full browsable API documentation](http://rickkas7.github.io/SerialBufferRK/) is available.

 SerialBufferRK creates a thread to continuously read from the hardware serial port and copy the data into a thread-safe ring buffer.
 You can choose the size of the ring buffer.